Outlooks on the English Countryside

 From the first conversation about the project, we recognised that we are very heterogeneous.
 What unites us is not so much our identities as queers and BPOC persons but more our belief that photography is a powerful tool to challenge dominant narratives and attitudes.
 This project serves to counter the ideas of who belongs in the English countryside and even to question Englishness.
 We can testify on the power of socially engaged photographic practices to create more inclusive and diverse spaces.

 The Outlooks on the English Countryside was created collaboratively.
 Addressing our intersectionality as both BPOC and Queer and our diverse locations across Sussex, and our desire that different communities will experience the project, the exhibition will be travelling from Colonnade House, Worthing, to the Jubilee Library in Brighton, ending as part of Black History Month celebrations at the Black and Minorities Ethnic Community Partnership Centre [BMECP].
-The project and the exhibition were curated by Gil Mualem-Doron with Denis Njouwouo, Kevin Prince Stephen, Matheus de Simone, Nike Ford, and Pierre Monnerville.
+The project and the exhibition were curated by Gil Mualem-Doron with Denis Njouwouo, Kevin Prince Stephen, Matheus de Simone, Nick Ford, and Pierre Monnerville.

 Website